If you’ve got older kids, try these fun, simple Valentine’s day ideas for teenagers (and tweens) to make the day special for your family.

 3. Leave them love notes.

-They may act all grown and independent, but teens still need to hear – often – that they’re loved.
+They may act all grown and independent, but teens still need to hear – often – that you love them.
 Leave them notes to let them know how much you love them.
 Hide the notes in:

 - Books they’re reading